 A man should not pray with his head covered, while a woman should, along with other issues (1 Cor.
 11:2-16); It could be that throughout vv.
 2-16 Paul has in mind a husband and wife and not generic mankind and womankind.

-In all of these examples under no. 9, it is most likely, given the culture of marriage, that these men and women were husbands and wives.
+However, in all of these examples under no. 9, it is most likely, given the culture of marriage, that these men and women were husbands and wives.
 Example: Saul went house to house, dragging off men and women.
-Surely they were married (husbands and wives).
+Surely they were married (husbands and wives) living in those houses.
 However, the text does not say this clearly, so let’s assume they were not married.

 10..
 What about the (plural accusative) definite article in v.
 8: τοὺς ἄνδρας (tous andras)?
 Doesn’t that mean “men” and not “husbands”?